po1sigala/live/02-Lesson-Plans/Part-Time/17-Week_CS/README.md

 ## Heads-Up

-In the next unit, we will return to the back end and learn about NoSQL databases.
+* In the next unit, we will return to the back end and learn about NoSQL databases.
 We will learn about the features of a non-relational database and how it compares to a relational database.
 Finally, we will explore why we might use NoSQL for an application.

-Be sure to have MongoDB and Compass installed on your machine before class.
+* Be sure to have MongoDB and Compass installed on your machine before class.
 Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB and Compass on your machine.

-Also, make sure students have MongoDB and Compass installed prior to coming to class.
+* Also, make sure students have MongoDB and Compass installed prior to coming to class.

+* The Unit 22 Homework will be an extra credit opportunity for students.
+This change comes from student and instructor feedback on the amount of work and time required to complete both the Unit 22 Homework and Project 03 that week.
+Please let students know about this ahead of time as they enter Phase 3 of the boot camp.

 ## Helpful Links